artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 ArchivesSpace Resources
 -----------------
 The ArchivesSpace pane in the Appraisal tab allows for retrieving and adding to resources that have been created in an ArchivesSpace repository.
-Settings for ArchivesSpace DIP upload should be configured in the Administration tab to associate the ArchivesSpace repository.
+Settings for ArchivesSpace DIP upload should be configured in the :ref:`Dashboard administration tab <dashboard-admin>` to associate the ArchivesSpace repository.
 In the ArchivesSpace pane, files transferred into Archivematica can be associated with resources created in ArchivesSpace and SIPs can be sent to Ingest.

 ArchivesSpace Terms
 =========